ligato/docs/docs/plugins/vpp-plugins.md

 response, err := client.Update(context.Background(), &configurator.UpdateRequest{Update: config, FullResync: true})
 ```

+---

 ### Proxy ARP

 Proxy ARP is a technique whereby a device on a subnet responds to ARP queries for the IP address of a host on a different network.
 Proxy ARP IP address ranges are defined via the respective binary API call.
 In addition, the desired interfaces must be enabled for the proxy ARP feature.

+**References**

+- [Proxy ARP proto][arp-proto]
+- [Proxy ARP model][L3-models]

 The Proxy ARP model is contained within the [common L3 model][l3-model] file.
 It lays out a list of IP address ranges, and another for interfaces.
 The interface must exist in order for it to be enabled for proxy ARP.